 The USDA publishes an excellent Directory of Food Hubs across the nation (currently it lists over 200).
 The Department of Agriculture encourages them because there is a policy to encourage small scale local food and agri production.
 In this world of supply chain distribution difficulty, food hubs—and maybe other rural and small town business sectors—can more than fill the gaps on the shelves.

 Don’t forget Grants, where you don’t have to repay the money you get.
 Of course you still have obligations to meet the grant’s requirements.
 A good way to find grants for small town startup is to visit Grants.com, where you’ll find an amazing array of available grants, as well as help in how to apply for them and the whole grant writing process.
 When I last looked there were more than 1,000 grants in their database specifically for small business.

 Though much publicity is given to incentives for major companies to move to a new location, there are wide variety of grants and incentives available to small town startup.
-For example, the USDA offers a Rural Business Investment Program , and the Federal Government has a Directory of Resources and help available by State.
+For example, the USDA offers a Rural Business Investment Program.
 Another avenue for rural and small town startup is the SBIR (Small Business Innovation Research) award .
 The SBIR award is one of the only federal grants available to for-profit entities and small businesses in particular.
 The Environmental Protection Agency offers a National Award for Smart Growth Achievement; indeed the Brattleboro Food Coop (on whose Board I served for 3 years) in Vermont won such an award.